 Mexico City (or CDMX as it’s known by the locals) is an endlessly, amazing, unique megalopolis that offers everything from mysterious Aztec ruins and enchanting Spanish colonial buildings to elegant, tree lined, art deco neighbourhoods and an exciting dining and nightlife scene.

 I didn’t expect to like Mexico City so much!
 From the, somewhat negative, stereotypes I’d heard I thought it would be a place I’d want to get out of a soon as possible.
-It was a bit of a culture shock at first but actually I grew to love this exciting, sprawling and diverse city.
+It was a bit of a culture shock at first but actually I grew to love this exciting, sprawling and diverse city, and I think you will too!

 More of Mexico’s most colourful and historic cities are easily accessible from Mexico City by taking a day trip tour.
 You could visit the historic and colourful city of Puebla and see the Great Pyramid of Cholula or take a day to explore Taxco, a unique colonial town famous for its silver works.